Vital GCSE Requirements for Medicine

 There is a general agreement for UK universities that the best GCSE subjects for medicine are English, Science, and Mathematics.
 Medical schools usually require these subjects to enter medical programmes, and there is objective reasoning behind their selection.

 English is a universal indicator of communication skills, which are instrumental in the medical profession.
 They help with information gathering, diagnosis, counselling, and rapport.
-English is also vital during studying at university.
+English is also vital when studying at university.
 Well, some Latin and Greek could come in “handy” as well.

 Furthermore, mathematics is essential for developing problem-solving skills, and doctors do this daily.